-Sophie’s experience extends to working as part of large multi-disciplinary teams of lawyers and experts, having previously worked as a solicitor at Norton Rose Fulbright, acting for both national and international clients on a range of complex disputes.
+Sophie’s experience extends to working as part of large multi-disciplinary teams of lawyers and experts.
+Before being called to the Bar, Sophie worked as an Associate in the commercial litigation group of Norton Rose Fulbright, acting for both national and international clients on a range of complex disputes.

-Sophie was also associate to the Honourable Justice Patrick Keane of the High Court of Australia.
+Sophie served as associate to the Honourable Justice Patrick Keane in the High Court of Australia in 2016-2017.

 A selection of past and ongoing cases in which Sophie has been briefed includes: